KIT-ISAS/iviz/iviz/README.md

 * On the panel at the top-left, right underneath the "- iviz -" label, tap on the address in bold with the arrow at the end.

 * You should now see the **Connection Dialog**.
     - In **Master URI** write the URL of the master, i.e., where roscore is running.
-This is the content usually stored in the environment variable _ROS_MASTER_URI_.
+This is the content usually stored in the environment variable ROS_MASTER_URI.
         * The arrow icon will show you previously used masters.
     - Optional: In **My Caller URI** write the URL you want for your device.
 The URL should have the form http://_hostname_:port/
-        * Your hostname is the content usually stored in _ROS_HOSTNAME_ or _ROS_IP_.
+        * The hostname is the address of your device.
+It would usually be stored in ROS_HOSTNAME or ROS_IP.
         * The port (7613) can be set to anything, just make sure it's not being used by another application.
         * The hostname and port should be accessible to the ROS nodes that you want to contact.
 Do not use something like http://localhost:7613, as this will cause other computers to try to connect to themselves instead of you.
+        * The arrow icon will show you all the addresses of your device.
     - Optional: In **My ID** write your ROS id.
 This is the name of your ROS node.
 It can be anything, but make sure it is unique in your network.
 * Now tap on the **Connect** button.
 The application will try to connect to the ROS master, and keep retrying if it does not work.
 Tap **Stop** to cancel the operation.
 * Once you have connected, the top-left panel should become green.
-You can now add modules such as topic listeners, robots, watch the TF frames, and so on.
+You can now start using the app!

 ![image](../wiki_files/connection-dialog.png)